Paulnkk/Modified-cutting-angle-method/README.md

 The modified cutting angle method can be executed with the file run_cav.py and the implemented algorithm is located in cav.py.
 All further explanations about the execution of the code are included in the comments of the py files.

-I have also attached a dataset on which the algorithm can be tested.
+I have also attached a dataset on which the algorithm can be tested (Pezzack_data_1.npz).

 If you have any further questions about my work, please send me an email at: